-Experian Boost is a service that factors on-time payments made to qualifying utility (i.e., electric, gas, water, satellite, cable), cell phone and streaming service providers into your credit score.
+Experian Boost is a service that factors on-time utility payments (i.e., electric, gas, water, satellite, cable) along with payments to eligible cell phone and streaming service providers into your credit score.
 These include AT&T, Disney+, HBO, Hulu, Netflix, Spectrum and Verizon.

-Since payment history is the most important part of your credit score, accounting for 35 percent, adding more positive payments to your credit report could help boost your credit health and improve your score.
+Since payment history is the most important part of your credit score, accounting for 35 percent, adding positive payment history to your credit report could help boost your credit health and improve your score.

 Experian Boost won’t report late payment information.

 Is Experian Boost Worth It?

 Before deciding if Experian is a valuable service, ponder the following questions.

 Does Experian Boost really work?
 That’s a common question amongst consumers considering the tool, but the answer depends on the individual.